-Following the broker model in Section 3, we consider an open system model, where new users belonging to a given service class $k \in K$ and expected contract duration $1/\mu_d$ arrive according to a Poisson process of rate λ_d^k .
+Following the broker model in Section 3, we consider an open system model, where new users belonging to a given service class $k \in K$ and expected contract duration $1/\mu_d$ arrive according to a Poisson process of rate $\lambda_d^k$ .
 We also assume exponential distributed contract duration.
-Once a user is admitted, it starts generating requests to the composite service according to an exponential inter-arrival time with rate L_u^k until its contract expires.
+Once a user is admitted, it starts generating requests to the composite service according to an exponential interarrival time with rate $L_u^k$ until its contract expires.

 The discrete-event simulator has been implemented in C language using the CSIM 20 tool.
 Multiple independent random number streams have been used for each stochastic model component.
-The experiments involved a minimum of 10,000 completed requests to the composite service; for each measured mean value the 95% confidence interval has been obtained using the run length control provided by CSIM.
-As regards the admission control policies, they have been implemented in MATLAB.
+The experiments involved a minimum of 10,000 completed requests to the composite service; for each measured mean value the 95% confidence interval has been obtained using the run length control of CSIM.
+The admission control policies have been implemented in MATLAB.